electron/electron/docs/api/debugger.md

 * `event` Event
 * `reason` String - Reason for detaching debugger.

-Emitted when debugging session is terminated.
+Emitted when the debugging session is terminated.
 This happens either when `webContents` is closed or devtools is invoked for the attached `webContents`.

 #### Event: 'message'